 Under other circumstances, an attorney can reveal confidential information to comply with a court order or seek legal advice in regards to the above rules.

 Cleveland Legal Malpractice Attorneys

 Our justice system is based on accountability.
-Those in the legal profession are bound by professional codes of ethics and conduct to represent their clients adequately and competently.
+Professional codes of ethics and conduct bind those in the legal profession to represent their clients adequately and competently.
 When a lawyer fails to act as a reasonable attorney would under similar circumstances and causes harm to their client or their case, their actions or inaction are likely considered legal malpractice.